 Luther H. Hodges, a 1919 UNC-Chapel Hill graduate, served as N.C.
 Governor from 1952-60, and as U.S. Secretary of Commerce in the Kennedy administration from 1961-65.
 Under his leadership, the Research Triangle Park was created and today is an international model of economic development and scientific advancement.

-“The center is a fitting tribute to our father,” said Hodges, an adjunct professor at UNC Kenan-Flagler.
+“The center is a fitting tribute to our father,” said Luther H. Hodges Jr., an adjunct professor at UNC Kenan-Flagler.
 “Leaders succeed when they follow a strong moral compass, and leadership and ethics are intertwined at UNC Kenan-Flagler.
 Our father led a life that demonstrated the value of hard work, integrity, leadership, and we are proud to have his name connected with the Leadership Initiative and to contribute to its important work with students.”